Tag: Exploring Long Beach Island NJ

 There is a large story board of the 1916 Shark attacks that inspired the book and movie, “Jaws” including the clippings from the paper and pictures of the cemetery where the victims were buried.
 It was a very detailed display of the incident.

-The front section of the museum is chock full of information
+The front section of the museum has the display of the “Morro Castle” fire.

 In the back room of the first floor the room is dedicated to the 1934 “Morro Castle” luxury liner disaster where incompetence from the crew and staff lead to the burning of the ocean liner on its way back from Havana to New York at the height of the Depression and twenty years after the Titanic Disaster.
 The displays included menus, artifacts from the ship, witness accounts and a movie on the disaster being shown in a loop.